-R. ANNUAL CLOTHING ALLOWANCE: New Mexico uses both state and federal block grant funds to issue monthly cash benefits to TANF-eligible families.
-Each year, for the benefit month of January and August, an additional cash assistance amount is issued as a clothing allowance to assist in getting school children ready for school.
+S. ANNUAL CLOTHING ALLOWANCE: New Mexico uses both state and federal block grant funds to issue monthly cash benefits to TANF-eligible families.
+Each year, for the benefit month of August, an additional cash assistance amount up to \$100 per school age child is issued to the benefit group as a school clothing allowance.
 Benefits are issued via the NM Electronic Benefit Transfer system.